Last Updated on October 4, 2022

 The Napa the Inn is an excellent hotel with exceptionally comfortable rooms.
 They have (at least in my room) a fireplace at the foot of one’s bed.
 The staff was first-rate as was the location; the inn’s small historic building also contained two excellent restaurants.
 My meal and wine pairings at the restaurant Angele, just a few doors away, was exceptional.

 St. Helena Wine District

 The following morning I headed north to the St. Helena wine district, driving up Highway 29, which isn’t as beautiful as the pastoral Silverado Trail to the east but it is faster.

 Shops, boutiques, and restaurants line the sides of St. Helena’s Main Street, with plenty of tourists and travelers grazing along the sidewalk, poking into boutiques and tasting rooms along the way.
-Some of the town’s buildings are historic, with the pièce de résistance being the Beringer Brothers Vineyard’s 1884 Rhine Mansion, which looks as if it’s been plucked from the European countryside.
+Some of the town’s buildings are historical, with the pièce de résistance being the Beringer Brothers Vineyard’s 1884 Rhine Mansion.
+It which looks as if it’s right off the European countryside.

 It’s on the National Register of Historic Places and the vineyard hosts tastings in a few rooms on the ground floor, the only areas guests can visit.
 Be sure and stop in for a visit; it’s located next to the Culinary Institute of America, across from the Charles Krug Winery.